Binary tree: Deletion

 Deletion is the process whereby a node is removed from the tree.
 Only certain nodes in a binary tree can be removed unambiguously.

 Node with zero or one children

 Suppose that the node to delete is node A. If A has no children, deletion is accomplished by setting the child of A's parent to null.
 If A has one child, set the parent of A's child to A's parent and set the child of A's parent to A's child.

 Node with two children

 In a binary tree, a node with two children cannot be deleted unambiguously.
 However, in certain binary trees (including binary search trees) these nodes can be deleted, though with a rearrangement of the tree structure.

 Traversal

 Pre-order, in-order, and post-order traversal visit each node in a tree by recursively visiting each node in the left and right subtrees of the root.
+Below are the brief descriptions of above mentioned traversals.

+Pre-order

+In pre-order, we always visit the current node; next, we recursively traverse the current node's left subtree, and then we recursively traverse the current node's right subtree.
+The pre-order traversal is a topologically sorted one, because a parent node is processed before any of its child nodes is done.

+In-order

+In in-order, we always recursively traverse the current node's left subtree; next, we visit the current node, and lastly, we recursively traverse the current node's right subtree.

+Post-order

+In post-order, we always recursively traverse the current node's left subtree; next, we recursively traverse the current node's right subtree and then visit the current node.
+Post-order traversal can be useful to get postfix expression of a binary expression tree.